 - Penalties for drug offences, including those involving 'soft drugs', are severe.
 See

 - The wet season is from July to November.
-During this time, severe storms and widespread seasonal flooding, including localised flash flooding, can occur without warning.
-See Additional Information.
+During this time, severe storms and widespread flooding, including localised flash flooding, can occur without warning.
+See

 Entry and exit

-If you're travelling to Cambodia for tourism, you can apply for an electronic tourist visa (e-visa) online through the
+If you're travelling for tourism, you can apply for an e-visa online through the

 Cambodian Ministry of Foreign Affairs and International Cooperation.
-E-visas are valid for entry through Phnom Penh International Airport, Siem Reap International Airport, Cham Yeam (Koh Kong), Poipet (Banteay Meanchey) and Bavet (Svay Rieng).
-E-visas aren't accepted at other entry points.
+E-visas are only valid for entry through the Phnom Penh, Siem Reap and Sihanoukville International Airports, and Cham Yeam (Koh Kong), Poipet (Banteay Meanchey), Bavet (Svay Rieng) and Tropaeng Kreal (Stung Treang).

 Tourist visas are valid for thirty days.
-For longer stays, or if you're travelling to Cambodia for a purpose other than tourism, you'll need to arrange a visa in advance through the nearest
+For longer stays, or if you're travelling to Cambodia for a purpose other than tourism, you must arrange a visa in advance through the nearest

 Embassy or Consulate of Cambodia.

-Day trips (arriving and departing on the same day) aren't permitted, except when arriving and departing via Phnom Penh International Airport.
+Day trips aren't permitted, except when arriving and departing via Phnom Penh International Airport.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest